-Sabastien spoke lazily but came straight to the point.
-‘That may be true but you may also be Routiers, making an assessment of what we have of value and planning a full scale raid later.’
+Sebastien spoke lazily but came straight to the point.
+‘That may be true but you may also be Routiers, making an assessment of what we have of value and planning a full-scale raid later.’
 He smiled but it was not a humorous smile.
 ‘I will tell you what I will do.
 We will hold you here and send for a member of the bishops staff who might verify the tale you tell.’

 He paused.
 ‘The nearest point at which we could find such a representative would be Foix, but we may have to go all the way to Pamiers.
 It will take at least a day possibly longer.’